Irishsmurf/hook/README.md

 ### The Plugin Archive

-Having said the above, plugins are packaged in jar archives.
-We'll use the term plugin archive to refer to these jar archives.
+Having said the above, plugins are packaged in jar files.
+We'll use the term plugin archive to refer to these jar files.
 We've tried to keep to a minimum anything that a plugin developer would be required to include in the plugin archive.
 With that in mind, there are only two things that any plugin archive should include.

 * A class that implements the ```Plugin``` interface.
 This is the entry point for the plugin loader in terms of the plugin's lifecycle, as explained above;
 * An entry in the jar's manifest, pointing to class above, as below: